 The term 'trade secrets' is often used interchangeably with the terms 'confidential information' and 'know-how', to describe business or commercial information that has not been made public.
 Such information may be technical in nature (e.g., the specific parameters or tolerances to be employed in a manufacturing process, or the identity and specific amounts of ingredients to be used in a recipe for a food or drink product) or non-technical (supplier or customer data, financial data relating to pricing, etc.).
 Accordingly, it will be appreciated that in a franchising arrangement there will almost always be information and documentation disclosed by the franchisor to the franchisee that incorporates trade secrets that are necessary to run the franchised business successfully (and in accordance with the franchisor's standards).

 While there is no internationally recognised definition of what constitutes a trade secret, there are a couple of overarching principles that are generally applicable.
 First, the relevant information must be secret, in other words, it must not be generally known or be easily accessible by the public (although it may still be known by a significant number of individuals); and secondly, the information must have been subject to reasonable steps by its 'owner' to keep it secret.
 There is no method by which trade secrets can be registered, and they are arguably not a true IP right, in the sense that they cannot be formally assigned.
 However, in the context of a franchising arrangement, the use of trade secrets is certainly licensed, in the sense that the franchisor agrees contractually to disclose the relevant information to the franchisee, and to permit its use for certain specified purposes as set out in the franchise agreement.
-An EU directive covering trade secrets (including a definition of what constitutes a trade secret) has recently been passed and its provisions need to be enacted by Member States by June 2018.
+An EU directive covering trade secrets (including a definition of what constitutes a trade secret) was passed in 2016 and its provisions have now been implemented by all Member States (except for Cyprus).
 This should therefore lead to greater consistency of protection for trade secrets and confidential information in the EU in the future.

 Copyright is not a strict monopoly right (like patents and registered trademarks) since the proprietor can only prevent actual copying of the relevant work.
 Accordingly, if a third party independently creates an identical (or more likely very similar) work, that will not infringe, since it is not the idea underlying the work that is protected, but rather the specific embodiment of that idea by way of the work.
 The proprietor of a copyright work is generally the person who actually creates the work (and not the person who commissions and pays for the work).
 The main exception to this arises when a person creates a work during the conduct of their employment.
 In those circumstances, the copyright in the work will generally belong to the employer (although the specific circumstances do vary from country to country).